Skip to main content

 If you did not receive the HPV vaccine and had any sexual activity before 14 years of age, you can ask your doctor or nurse about having a Cervical Screening Test at an earlier age.

-If you had your last CST between the age of 70-74 and it was normal, you can stop cervical screening.
-However, you can continue to screen every five years from 75 if you would prefer to.
+If you had your last CST between the age of 70-74 and the result was normal (Low Risk), you can stop cervical screening.
+However, you can continue to screen every five years from 75 if you wish to.

 FURTHER INFORMATION